Analytical chemistry: Errors

 An error of a measurement is an inverse measure of accurate measurement, i.e. smaller the error greater the accuracy of the measurement.

 Errors can be expressed relatively.
 Given the relative error($\varepsilon_{\rm r}$):

 The percent error can also be calculated:

 If we want to use these values in a function, we may also want to calculate the error of the function.
 Let $f$ be a function with $N$ variables.
 Therefore, the propagation of uncertainty must be calculated in order to know the error in $f$:

 Standards

 Standard curve

 A general method for analysis of concentration involves the creation of a calibration curve.
 This allows for the determination of the amount of a chemical in a material by comparing the results of an unknown sample to those of a series of known standards.
-If the concentration of element or compound in a sample is too high for the detection range of the technique, it can simply be diluted in a pure solvent.
+If the concentration of an element or compound in a sample exceeds the detection range of the technique, it can simply be diluted in a pure solvent.
 If the amount in the sample is below an instrument's range of measurement, the method of addition can be used.
 In this method, a known quantity of the element or compound under study is added, and the difference between the concentration added and the concentration observed is the amount actually in the sample.